konashevich/authorised_mempool/sanctioned_validators_paper.md

 ## 8 Conclusion

-We have presented a dual-layer mechanism that solves the seemingly intractable problem of using open, permissionless validators for regulated government applications.
+We have presented a dual-tier mechanism that solves the seemingly intractable problem of using open, permissionless validators for regulated government applications.
 By combining private transaction routing with on-chain execution gating, governments can ensure their applications are processed exclusively by compliant entities.
 This approach demonstrates that public blockchains can support stringent regulatory requirements, provided that enforcement is built into the application design itself.
 Future work will focus on a live pilot deployment on the Sepolia testnet to measure latency impacts and formal verification of the `SanctionGuard` logic.

 ---